 For some babies, soft music is the key to drifting off into a deep sleep.
 Many bassinets offer a built-in music feature, so you don’t have to fumble with phones and sound machines when all you want is to get some sleep.

 If you travel out of town often or often enjoy spending the night at the grandparents’ house, a portable bassinet can be a lifesaver.
 Some styles fold to a compact size for easy portability, and many even come with their own carrying bags.

 Safety Comes First for Bassinets

 When you’re shopping for bassinets, always keep safety foremost in your mind.
 Seek out a mattress that’s not too soft or puffy, because that could be hazardous.
-Never use a sheet that’s not intended for the bassinet, as it could bunch up or come off it’s the wrong size.
+Never use a sheet that’s not intended for the bassinet.
+It could bunch up or come off if it’s the wrong size.

 Also, keep an eye out for recalls for a bassinet, both before you buy and afterward.
 You should never hang on to baby gear that has been recalled.
 The manufacturer will get instructions regarding how to proceed.